 What Is Sustainable Development?

 It's no secret that people are living longer and that the global population is on the rise.
-In fact, the United Nations projects that there will be more that 10 billion people living on the Earth by the year 2100.
-This explosion in population is perhaps one of the greatest reasons why sustainable development is so important.
+In fact, Our World in Data calculates there will be 11.2 billion people living on the Earth by the year 2100.
+This population explosion is perhaps one of the greatest reasons why sustainable development is so important.

 Protect Technological Resources

-Agriculture will have to catch up with that growing population as well, figuring out ways to feed around 3 billion more people than it currently does.
-If the same unsustainable tilling, seeding, watering, spraying and harvesting methods are used into the future, they can become very costly as fossil fuel resources run out.
+Agriculture will have to catch up with that growing population as well, figuring out ways to feed around 3 billion more people.
+If the same unsustainable tilling, seeding, watering, spraying, and harvesting methods are used into the future, they will become very costly, especially if fossil fuel resources run out.

-Sustainable agriculture practices like crop rotation and effective seeding practices can help to promote high yields while protecting the integrity of the soil as it produces food for larger amounts of people.
+Sustainable agriculture practices like crop rotation and effective seeding practices can help to promote high yields.
+These practices can protect the integrity of the soil as it produces food for larger amounts of people.

 Accommodate City Development

-Climate change is another issue that can be at least partially remedied through sustainable development.
-Sustainable development practices would mandate a lower use of fossil fuels, which are not sustainable and which produce greenhouse gases.
-As the population rises, more people will be requiring more energy and will be putting an even greater strain on the world climate.
+Climate change is another issue that many believe can be partially addressed by employing sustainable development.
+Sustainable development practices would mandate a lower use of fossil fuels, which are not sustainable and produce greenhouse gases.
+Sustainable development practices should put less a strain on natural unsustainable resources.
+According to current beliefs about climate change, this would have a lesser impact on the world climate.

 Provide Financial Stability